 PRAYER & LITURGY

-This year we had a beautiful celebration of the Triduum and Easter, our first with our new chaplain in residence, Father Ezekiel Lotz, O.S.B.
+This year we had a beautiful celebration of the Triduum and Easter, officiated by our chaplain in residence, Father Ezekiel Lotz, O.S.B.
 Our Oblates, guests, and interns enriched our celebration of the Holy Week Sequence beginning on Palm Sunday and culminating in an Easter Vigil.
 Pope Benedict XVI spoke of the intensity and significance of the Triduum in this way:

-Each morning of the Triduum during Tenebrae, the haunting Lamentations of Jeremiah were sung by Father Ezekiel, monastic community members, and our oblates.
+Each morning of the Triduum during Tenebrae, the haunting Lamentations of Jeremiah were sung by Father Ezekiel and monastic community members, and lessons were read by our oblates and guests.
 When the service begins, all of the candles on the Tenebrae Candelabra called a Hearse have been lighted.
 As each psalm is completed, a candle is extinguished until only one remains for the singing of the Benedictus, signifying Christ, the source of light, amidst the gathering darkness of the Passion.

-Our Sacristan, Mother Dilecta prepared a unique Easter Fire, incorporating palms, bark, remnants of wood and newspaper.
-On Holy Saturday the rain held off in the early evening and once ignited, the fire blazed brightly.
-Our candlemaker at the Abbey of Regina Laudis, Mother Lioba Postel, inscribed our Paschal candle this year with a brilliant orange gold, chosen especially for Mother Hildegard since this is her Jubilee Year, celebrating 50 years of vowed life.
-As Father Ezekiel embedded the incense into the Pascal candle held by our pre-postulant Mary, he prayed:
+Mother Ozanne and our interns prepared a glorious Easter Fire, that burned brightly in front of the entrance to our chapel.
+The dry Christmas tree from last Christmas became the backbone of the fire.
+Our candlemaker at the Abbey of Regina Laudis, Mother Lioba Postel, inscribed our Paschal candle this year with unusual brilliant dark blue lettering.
+As Father Ezekiel embedded the incense into the Pascal candle he prayed:

 When the Paschal candle was lit Father Ezekiel led us into the Chapel proclaiming: Lumen Christi!